saolsen/AIssac-first-try/README.md

     for the compression / pixel swizzling.

     **Next Step**: Pass the real image data and display it.
 Then maybe work on scaling.

+* ####2016-01-10: Capture
+    Got "real time" image capture going.
+I'm capturing the data in the os thread, passing it through my queue and then displaying it on the screen.
+It is too slow/laggy to play in real time right now but it's an awesome start.
+I need to do color correction and compression of the screen so that what comes through are only the "logical" binding of isaac pixels instead of the whole (quite high rez) screen.
+This is pretty awesome so far though.
+I might also need to revisit my queue and see if that is the bottleneck, It could be cache line sharing or the linked list traversal slowing things down too, it's hard to say, I need to set up some way to profile it.

+    **Next Step**: Color correction and compression.